po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/01-Ins_Lighthouse/README.md

 * With Lighthouse you can audit any web page for performance, accessibility, progressive web apps, SEO and more.

-* 🔑 According the Google, the #1 reason a user will bounce or leave a website is due to slow loading time.
+* 🔑 According to Google, the #1 reason a user will leave a website is due to slow loading time.

   ![The most important metric for user retention is page loading time.](./assets/speed-impact.png)